BinFlush/striptest/README.md

 We set the metronome to 194 and count every beat.
 The whole strip first gets 58 beats.
 Then we cover the first patch and give the rest 7 more beats, starting from zero again, then 8, 9 and 10.
 This is exactly what `python striptest.py -b 16 -n 5 -s 6 -p -1 -c -d 1` tells us to do.

 If the metronome has another range than 40 to 208 bpm, this is also the place to say so, under **Slowest, bpm** and **Fastest, bpm**.

+### At the enlarger
+Everything so far happens with the lights on.
+When they go out, the phone is the wrong shape entirely: a white page is a fog risk, the browser's bars are in the way, and the screen turns itself off halfway through a strip.
+The button under the table, **Darkroom view**, deals with all three.
+It fills the screen with the plan in large red type on black, asks the phone to stay awake, and shows nothing that can be tapped by mistake.
+Close, or Escape, brings the page back.

+Red only is safer than white, but it is not safe, and the website says so too.
+The screen is still a light source, and Multigrade paper is most sensitive to exactly the green and blue that a red-only screen leaves out — which is the point, but a bright phone held over the paper will still fog it.
+Turn the brightness right down, keep the phone away from the easel, and test your own phone before trusting it: leave a scrap of paper face up beside it for five minutes and develop that.
+It is also worth turning on airplane mode or Do Not Disturb first, because a notification lights the whole screen at full brightness, and that is a fogged sheet.

+The third choice under **Timed with**, **this page's sound**, is for when there is neither a timer nor a metronome to hand.
+The table then simply gives the seconds each patch ends up with, and the darkroom view offers a Start button.
+Pressing it gives a count-in of about four seconds, and after that a steady tone says the exposure is running.
+Under it a second tone climbs, and lands an octave higher exactly on each moment you have to act on, where a short accent falls: the first is the lamp on, then one for each patch to cover, and the last is the lamp off.
+Then silence, which is how you know it is over.
+Because the pitch is always climbing towards the next one, a mark never arrives unannounced, and it arrives just as decisively whether the gap was one second or ten.

+Stopping a run early needs a press and hold on the button, not a tap.
+A single touch does nothing at all, so that a hand feeling around in the dark cannot quietly end an exposure.
+If the phone rings, or anything else takes the page away mid-run, the sound stops and the view says so: that strip is spoiled, and better to know it.

+One last thing worth doing before a printing session: add the page to the home screen, from Share → Add to Home Screen on an iPhone, or the browser menu on Android.
+It then opens without the browser's bars, which on an iPhone is the only way to be rid of them, and it works with no network at all once it has been opened online once.

 ## The Python script